astropy/specutils/docs/manipulation.rst

 has a similar call structure to the convolution-based smoothing methods.
 This method applys the median filter across the flux.

-Note: This method is not flux conserving.
+Note: This method is not flux conserving and errors are not propagated.

 .. code-block:: python